kitnil/awesome/README.md

 - [exim](https://github.com/Exim/exim) - Exim Mail Transport Agent - source, testsuite and documentation
 - [progressbar](https://github.com/doches/progressbar) - An easy-to-use C library for displaying text progress bars.
 - [fssb](https://github.com/adtac/fssb) - A filesystem sandbox for Linux using syscall intercepts.
-- [moosefs](https://github.com/moosefs/moosefs) - MooseFS - Open Source Network Distributed File System.
-MooseFS 3.0 is stable and recommended for production environments.
+- [moosefs](https://github.com/moosefs/moosefs) - MooseFS – Open Source, Petabyte, Fault-Tolerant, Highly Performing, Scalable Network Distributed File System
 - [openjpeg](https://github.com/uclouvain/openjpeg) - Official repository of the OpenJPEG project
 - [arcan](https://github.com/letoram/arcan) - Arcan - [Display Server, Multimedia Framework, Game Engine] -&gt; "Desktop Engine"
 - [etlegacy](https://github.com/etlegacy/etlegacy) - ET: Legacy is based on the source code of the Wolfenstein: Enemy Territory which was released under the GPLv3 license.
 The main goal of this project is to fix bugs, remove old dependencies and make it playable on all major operating systems while still remaining compatible with the ET 2.60b version and as many of its mods as possible.